norok2/ismrm_abstract/README.md

 ### Explanation of 'Test Results'
 Each line consist of an item (e.g. word count or file size) followed by the numeric result of the analysis `x` and the corresponding limit `X` separated by a `/`, i.e. `x / X`.
 Items subject to limitations are colored in <span class="green">green</span> and end with `OK`, or in <span class="red">red</span> and end with `ERR`, depending on whether the limits are respected or exceeded, respectively.
-Non-colored items are either not subject to limitations (if the corresponding limit is equal to 0) or they contribute to the items whose name end with a gliph in parenthesis (if the corresponding limit is equal to the the same gliph).
+Non-colored items are either not subject to limitations (if the corresponding limit is equal to 0) or they contribute to the items whose name end with a gliph in parenthesis (if the corresponding limit is equal to the same gliph).

 ### Command-line help